mparsley1/eo-docs/README.md

 The figure below shows a chain block diagram for the eo-mosaics processing chain, which generates GeoTIFFs using Sentinel-Hub.
 The diagram shows the code running on a VM on CREODIAS; however, it is not limited to CREODIAS, and cloud, for example, run on AWS.
-To run on other cloud platforms, the credentials' file needs to be modified (see [Handling the credentials](#handling-the-credentials]).
+To run on other cloud platforms, the credentials' file needs to be modified (see [Handling the credentials](#handling-the-credentials])).

 ![eo-custom-scripts block diagram](images/eo-custom-scripts-block-diagram.png)